-Details and locations of upcoming groups in England and Wales will be announced on this page and via social media.
+Details and locations of upcoming groups in England and Wales in 2019 and 2020 will be announced on this page and via social media.
 Please keep checking back for updates.

 Our support groups offer a safe space to learn how to address some of the key impacts of abuse and build connections with others who share similar life experiences.

-The groups are run by experienced and qualified facilitators who work to a structured sequence of sessions.
+The groups are run by experienced and qualified facilitators who work to a session manual developed by NAPAC.

-The first couple of sessions are about setting ground rules and creating safety for all participants.
+The first few sessions are focused on creating safety for all participants and building group connection.
 Later sessions explore the impact of abuse in adulthood and how to address some of the key issues survivor struggle with, such as shame, guilt, anger, trust, boundaries and intimacy.

-Participants will be offered tools to support their recovery at their own pace and look at ways to develop healthy coping strategies that will support them in the longer term.
+During each session, participants will be offered tools to support their recovery at their own pace and look at ways to develop healthy coping strategies that will support them in the longer term.

-It is important that you can commit to attending all twelve sessions as this is not a ‘drop-in’ group.
+It is important that you can commit to attending all twelve sessions of our support groups.
+The groups are not ‘drop-in’ but follow a structured sequence.

-The group will meet for three monthly follow-up sessions after completion of the twelve-session course.
+Each group meets for three monthly follow-up sessions after completion of the initial twelve weekly sessions.

 Each group is limited to 12 participants.
-After you register your interest with NAPAC, the group facilitators make the final assessment of suitability to ensure that the group can work together safely and effectively.
+After you register your interest with NAPAC, the group facilitators make the final assessment of suitability to ensure that participants can work together safely and effectively.

-For more details about the London group and to register please click here.
+To register for remaining places in the NUNEATON support group, starting 12 September 2018, please click here.
 The link will take you to SmartSurvey where you will be asked to answer a very brief set of questions.
 Your answers will be kept completely confidential within NAPAC and the facilitators.

 If you have applied for a support group place with us in the past then your contact details will have been destroyed to comply with data protection regulations.
-Please feel free to apply again by completing the above form.
+Please feel free to register again.

-We are grateful for current and previous funding from:
+We are grateful to current and previous funders of our Support Groups:

 - The Philip King Trust